Snowflake-Labs/schemachange/README.md

 * 1_2_3

 Every script within a database folder must have a unique version number. schemachange will check for duplicate version numbers and throw an error if it finds any.
 This helps to ensure that developers who are working in parallel don't accidently (re-)use the same version number.

+### Undo Script Naming

+Undo scripts are the opposite of regular versioned scripts.
+An undo script is responsible for undoing the effects of the versioned one with the same name and version.
+Undo migrations are optional and not required to run regular versioned migrations.

+The requirement to apply undo migrations is for them to have the same version and name as versioned scripts, for example, having a versioned script `V1.1.1__first_change.sql`, there can be a `U1.1.1__first_change.sql` script, with a `U` prefix rather than a `V`.

+By default, the script will undo the last applied migration.
+To modify this behaviour, the `-s` (`--step`) option exists accepting a number as a parameter.
+For example, passing `--step 3` will undo the last 3 applied versioned script, or until it reaches one without a corresponding undo script.

+e.g:

+* U1.0.0__create_table.sql
+* V1.0.0__create_table.sql
+* V2.0.0__add_column.sql
+* U3.0.0__change_name.sql
+* V3.0.0__change_name.sql

+By running `schemachange undo --step 3` it will only apply the `U3.0.0__change_name.sql` undo script, because the `V2.0.0__add_column.sql` doesn't have a corresponding undo script.

 ### Repeatable Script Naming